 innodb_large_prefixis disabled, the index key prefix limit is 767 bytes for tables of any row format.

-innodb_large_prefixis deprecated and will be removed in a future release.
+innodb_large_prefixis deprecated; expect it to be removed in a future MySQL release.

 innodb_large_prefixwas introduced in MySQL 5.5 to disable large index key prefixes for compatibility with earlier versions of

 InnoDBthat do not support large index key prefixes.

 The index key prefix length limit is 767 bytes for